Spontaneous Combustion Hazards

 Oily rags, paints, and solvents can easily ignite

-There’s simple science behind the process, and once you understand what causes the ignition of common household solvents and oils, you can use these safe-handling tips to avoid hazardous conditions and make sure your home isn’t damaged by one of the 1,700 annual house fires caused by spontaneous combustion.
+There’s simple science behind the spontaneous combustion, and once you understand what causes the ignition of common household solvents and oils, you can use these safe-handling tips to avoid hazardous conditions and make sure your home isn’t damaged by one of the 1,700 annual house fires caused by spontaneous combustion.

 Drying oily rags